 The 9 Best Restaurants Near The Prado Museum

 And if all that gawking at great art builds up an appetite, you need not stray too far from the Prado to eat well.
 This is Madrid, after all.
-When the stomach starts to rumble and you’ve taken in nearly all the masterpieces in the Prado, here are the best places to eat nearby.
+When your stomach starts to rumble and you’ve taken in nearly all the masterpieces in the museum, here are the best places to eat near the Prado.

 Group walking inside the Prado museum